 The long, wide northern beaches are so welcoming that many never want to leave.
 Wallaroo is a town that has experienced the good times and can look forward to many more.

 The old waterfront still echoes the era when the docks teemed with men and the triangle mined, smelted and delivered copper and other metals to the world.

-Visit the Wallaroo Heritage and Nautical Museum to relive the history of fishing in the area.
+A visit to the Wallaroo Heritage and Nautical Museum will help you relive the fascinating history of these amazing times.

-Enjoy a walking trail to learn about the area and history.
-Pick up a brochure for the Wallaroo, Kadina and Moonta Town Walking Trails from the visitor information centre.
+Explore the Wallaroo Town Walking Trail to learn about the area and history.
+Pick up a brochure from the visitor information centre.